-Various data processing methods are used to converts raw data to meaningful information through a process.
-Data is manipulated to produce results that lead to a resolution of a problem or improvement of an existing situation.
+Various data processing methods are used to convert raw data into meaningful information through a process.
+Data is manipulated to produce results that leads to a resolution of a problem or an improvement in the existing situation.
 Similar to a production process, it follows a cycle where inputs (raw data) are fed to a process (computer systems, software, etc.) to produce output (information and insights).

 Read About: Data Processing | Meaning, Definition, Steps

 Methods of Data Processing and Data Processing Techniques

 There are number of methods and types of data processing.
 Based on the data processing system and the requirement of the project, suitable data processing methods can be used.
 Three methods of data processing have been presented below:

 Data is processed manually without using any machine or tool to get the required results.
 In manual data processing, all the calculations and logical operations are performed manually on the data.
 Similarly, data is transferred manually from one place to another.
 This method of data processing is very slow, and errors may also occur in the output.
 Mostly, Data is processed manually in many small business firms as well as government offices & institutions.
 In an educational institute, for example, marks sheets, fee receipts, and other financial calculations (or transactions) are performed by hand.
 This method is avoided as far as possible because of the very high probability of error, labor intensive and very time-consuming.
 This type of data processing forms the very primitive stage when technology was not available, or it was not affordable.
 With the advancement of technology, the dependency on manual methods has drastically decreased.
 This also makes processing expensive and requires large manpower depending on the data required to be processed.
 Example includes selling of commodity on shop.